 Help Welty with our ongoing project to restore the grounds around Big Hill Center to the way it was 200 years ago…sponsor a goat!
-We’re bringing 40-goats to the Big Hill Prairie to graze back invasives and allow native prairie plants to grow back, so it can become an Oak Savanna again.
-Your donation will help support their 2-week visit, and possibly a return in the fall!
+We brought 40-goats to the Big Hill Prairie to graze back invasives and allow native prairie plants to grow back, so it can become an Oak Savanna again.
+Your donations funded their 2-week visit, and could help pay for a return in the fall!

 The present ecology of these 90 acres is described as “Old Field”.
 This means a mix of flowers and grasses, many non-native, have colonized the tilled fields that have been allowed to lie fallow (the Big Hill Prairie was retired from agriculture in 1993).
 Over time, most fallow land in southern Wisconsin gradually becomes a mix of natives, non-natives, and trees and shrubs.